cybertraining-dsc/fa20-523-319/project/project.md

 one mention that is positively classified in the report is assigned a positive (1) label.
 An observation is assigned an uncertain (u) label if it has no positively classified mentions and at least one uncertain mention, and a negative label if there is at least one negatively classified mention.
 Assign (blank) if there is no mention of an observation.
-The “No Finding” observation is assigned a positive label (1) if there is no pathology classified as positive or uncertain [^3].
+The *No Finding* observation is assigned a positive label (1) if there is no pathology classified as positive or uncertain [^3].

 ## 4. Use case and deep learning model